Dell has introduced two new 'Rugged Extreme' laptops – fully ruggedized IP65-rated devices that can withstand jets of water and dust.

 The Latitude 12 is a convertible tablet that apes the design of Dell's XPS 12, with a hinged multitouch screen.
 It even has a rear-mounted camera for use when it is in tablet mode.

 The 11.6-inch device also features a 4-cell battery, though Dell says it will still be enough for all-day working.

 Both laptops have a new docking system and can ship with Windows 7 Professional or Windows 8 Pro.
 The existing semi-rugged Latitude E6430 ATG will be discontinued, while there will be a new semi-rugged Latitude 14 later in the year.

+Prices for the new Rugged Extreme range will start from AU$4999, and will be available from May.
 We'll be getting hands on with both laptops shortly on TechRadar and TechRadar Pro.

 Article continues below